jones-lab-tamu/CBAS/README.md

 The next time you open the "Label/Train" page or click the "Refresh Datasets" button, the `JonesLabModel` card will appear, and it will be available for inference.

+### Advanced: Using Experimental Encoder Models

+CBAS allows power users to experiment with different feature encoder models on a per-project basis.
+To do this, find the cbas_config.yaml.example file in the application's root directory.
+Copy this file into the root of your specific CBAS project folder (i.e., the folder that contains the `cameras/`, `data_sets/`, `models/`, and `recordings/` sbufolders) and rename it to cbas_config.yaml.
+Edit the file to select the desired model.
+Note that using experimental models like DINOv3 may require additional installation steps.

 --------------
 ## Hardware Requirements